Rakile/deforumation/README.md

 # deforumation
 A GUI to remotely steer the Deforum motions, strengths, and prompts, in real time.
+It is also possible to rewind, forward and resume, in order to fix a bad outcome.

 ## Dependencies
 wxPython (pip install wxPython)